SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/using-the-model-editor.md

 #### Editing the parameters of a block {#editing-the-parameters-of-a-block}

-Most blocks \(but not all\) have parameters that you have to set according to your requirements.
+Most blocks \(but not all\) have parameters that you must set according to your requirements.

 When "Missing" is shown on an input or output block on the canvas, this means that the defined input source or output destination cannot be found in the {{< product-c8y-iot >}} inventory.
 You should then either go to the {{< product-c8y-iot >}} inventory and make sure that the device is registered or that the group or asset exists, or you should select a different, existing input source or output destination in the block parameter editor \(see below\).